jpallagrosi/unrealEpic_multiUser/README.md

 Scope in the app store via a static group

 Hide the app:
-Files and Processes
+Files and Processes \
 chflags hidden /Applications/Xcode.app

-Script to bypass the agreements with admin right in Code
+Script to bypass the agreements with admin right available to download in Code